 What is Figma

-Figma is a cloud-based design tool which, unlike other popular design tools that work on Mac OS or Windows only, can also operate on Linux.
+Figma is a cloud-based design tool which, unlike other popular design tools that work on exclusively on Mac OS or Windows, can also operate on Linux.
 Thus this platform enables the collaboration of designers who use different operating systems and need to generate SVG code, CSS, and iOS or Android code for their work.

-The platform enables its users to create design, make prototypes, and gather feedback all within one tool.
+The platform enables its users to create designs, make prototypes, and gather feedback all one platform.

 Why use Figma